CSC207-2022F-UofT/course-project-group-134/README.md

 ## Improvements from Milestone 4 feedback
 Our TA gave us a lot of feedback in multiple areas following our Milestone 4 submission.
 We tried our best to work on this feedback.
-Below are all the aspects of the project that we fixed by following the feeback:
+Below are all the aspects of the project that we fixed by following the feedback:

 ### New improvements on functionality
 1. Upon Buyer login, the message shows the actual username of the buyer rather than something like "entities.Buyer @xxxxxx".